206th Rifle Division: Belgorod-Kharkov Offensive Operation

 On August 10 the 40th Army advanced another 10–12km and captured Grebennikovka and Boromlya.
 Its left flank units were engaged in stubborn fighting in Trostyanets, beating back counterattacks by Großdeutschland well into the next day, when Maj.
 Gen. Serafim Petrovich Merkulov took over command of the 206th from Colonel Rutko.
 During August 12–16 the 38th and 40th Armies were fighting along a line from Verkhnyaya Syrovatka to Trostyanets and were unable to advance.
 The offensive was renewed on the morning of August 17 with the commitment of 47th Army from the reserve; the division was transferred to that Army on the same day.
-Following a 50-minute artillery and air bombardment the combined forces of the three Armies broke through the German defense and advanced 10–12km, reaching a line from Bezdrik to Velikii Istorop.
-The next day 47th Army advanced another 20km, after which it was ordered to cut the road from Lebedyn to Akhtyrka to help isolate the group of German forces massed around the latter place.
+Following a 50-minute artillery and air bombardment the combined forces of the three Armies broke through the German defense and advanced 10–12 km, reaching a line from Bezdrik to Velikii Istorop.
+The next day 47th Army advanced another 20 km, after which it was ordered to cut the road from Lebedyn to Akhtyrka to help isolate the group of German forces massed around the latter place.
 This was accomplished on August 19.

-The 47th and part of 40th Army engaged in heavy fighting on August 20 with German forces transferred from Akhtyrka and made a further advance of between 5 and 10km.
+The 47th and part of 40th Army engaged in heavy fighting on August 20 with German forces transferred from Akhtyrka and made a further advance of between 5 and 10 km.
 This cut the last road to that town from the west.
 The next day the 47th resumed the offensive with the goal of enveloping the Akhtyrka area from the west and southwest.
 While the German force there evaded encirclement, over the next three days it was defeated and Akhtyrka was liberated.
 By the end of August 27 the right-flank armies of Voronezh Front had reached the Psel River and a line to the south as far as Kotelva.
 From here the Front was to undertake a new offensive to the west toward Gadyach and to the south toward Poltava.